cunming666/ece1724-project/proposal.md

 **Tech Stack**
 We settled on using a separated frontend and backend structure (React + Express) as we were gradually introduced to backend APIs and how to integrate with them in this format, and it felt like a consistent extension of previous exercises we’ve done as well as a clear separation of responsibilities.
 Also wanting structured relationships between users, events, registrations, and check-in records, we chose a relational database (PostgreSQL).

+**Data & State Design**
+We expect the server to be the source of truth for registrations and check-in status.
+On the frontend, we plan to use query-based state (e.g., TanStack Query) for caching and invalidation of server data, so that pages remain consistent after mutations (register/check-in) without requiring complex global state.

 ### Anticipated Challenges

 We thought integrating authentication flow and role-based access control would be tricky, especially in terms of coordinating frontend state with what the backend thinks is happening.
 We thought it would also be slightly tricky to integrate real-time updates.

 ### Risk Reduction

 To minimize risk, we chose to implement real-time functionality only for users’ check-in status rather than synchronizing their entire state.

+## Feature selection and tradeoffs
+We intentionally avoid payment processing and other high-risk integrations to keep scope feasible.
+We also limit real-time updates to check-in events (rather than synchronizing all client state) to reduce complexity while still demonstrating meaningful real-time functionality.

 ### Early Development

 We would first implement a user registration/login flow and some rudimentary event workflows.
+To reduce integration risk, we will define shared DTOs and route contracts early so the frontend and backend can develop in parallel with fewer mismatches.
 Once we were able to run the core of the system locally, we would add the real-time updates and another round of deployment-related configuration.

 ---